Christiaan Huygens: Planetarium

 At the instigation of Jean-Baptiste Colbert, Huygens undertook the task of constructing a mechanical planetarium that could display all the planets and their moons then known circling around the Sun.
-Huygens completed his design in 1680 and had his clockmaker Johannes van Ceulen built it the following year.
+Huygens completed his design in 1680 and had his clockmaker Johannes van Ceulen build it the following year.
 However, Colbert died in the interim and Huygens never got to deliver his planetarium to the French Academy of Sciences as the new minister, François-Michel le Tellier, decided not to renew Huygens's contract.

 In his design, Huygens made an ingenious use of continued fractions to find the best rational approximations by which he could choose the gears with the correct number of teeth.
 The ratio between two gears determined the orbital periods of two planets.
 To move the planets around the Sun, Huygens used a clock-mechanism that could go forwards and backwards in time.
 Huygens claimed his planetarium was more accurate that a similar device constructed by Ole Rømer around the same time, but his planetarium design was not published until after his death in the Opuscula Posthuma (1703).